What is a Monte-Carlo simulation?

 The emphasis here lies on the points regarding risk-bearing ability, risk aggregation and the analysis of net risk.
 These requirements force companies to view risks in a quantitative manner.
 Calculating the aggregate risk and its effects on risk-bearing capacity are only feasible with quantitative methods such as the Monte Carlo simulation.

-Gear up your risk management and fulfill the latest IDW PS 340 requirements with the BIC GRC Solutions.
+Gear up your risk management and fulfill the latest IDW PS 340 requirements with BIC GRC.
 Read our white paper for more information.

 Do you have any questions about our products or services?

 Our experts will gladly assist you and look forward to your request.